-Factual Reporting: HIGH
+Factual Reporting: MIXED

 The California Republican website does not have an about page or a disclaimer to describe their mission and ownership.
-However, in small writing at the bottom of the website, it states: “Paid for by the Devin Nunes Campaign Committee · FEC ID #C00370056” The California Republican Facebook Page has an about description that reads: “Delivering the best of US, California, and Central Valley news, sports, and analysis.
+However, in small writing at the bottom of the website, it states: “Paid for by the Devin Nunes Campaign Committee · FEC ID #C00370056” The California Republican Facebook Page has an about the description that reads: “Delivering the best of US, California, and Central Valley news, sports, and analysis.
 Paid for by the Devin Nunes Campaign Committee.”
 They also describe themselves as a Media/News company.
-Many have questioned if it is legal for a Political Action Committee to fund a public website and in fact it is, as long they disclose who is funding it.
+Many have questioned if it is legal for a Political Action Committee to fund a public website and in fact, it is, as long they disclose who is funding it.

 Our job is to look at the content of the articles and their sources and base our ratings on objective findings.
 In review, The California Republican is essentially a news curation source that provides a summary before linking to the full article.
 All articles favor the right and are typically one-sided.
-The most common sources used are National Review, Washington Times, Washington Examiner and The Federalist.
+The most common sources used are National Review, Washington Times, Washington Examiner, and The Federalist.
 All of these sources are right biased but have High factual ratings according to our methodology.
 While stories consistently favor the right, a factual search reveals The California Republican has not failed a fact check.
 Further, most stories on the website are not about Devin Nunes nor could we find any that he actually wrote.
 Overall, we rate this source Right Biased based on story selection that always favors the right and High for factual reporting based on using proper right-leaning sources.
 (D. Van Zandt 2/13/2018)